Pankaj-M-Deori/Online-Retail-Business-Expansion-Strategy-Power-BI-Analysis/README.md

 - Tell a clear story using data through easy-to-understand visuals.

-- Handle the full process — from cleaning data to sharing useful insights and recommendations.
+- Handle the full process, from cleaning data to sharing useful insights and recommendations.